silverstripe/silverstripe-framework/docs/en/02_Developer_Guides/03_Forms/05_Form_Transformations.md

 	$form->makeReadonly();

-To make all the fields within a [api:FieldList] read-only (i.e to make fields read-only but not buttons).
+To make all the fields within a [api:SilverStripe\Forms\FieldList] read-only (i.e to make fields read-only but not buttons).

 	:::php
 	$fields = new FieldList(..);